 Do you think the situations are plausible?

-Are the settings well described?
+Are there good descriptions for the scenes?
 Can you picture yourself where the characters are?

 Do the transitions work?

 Is the conclusion a satisfying one?